nise/gini/README.md

 ## API

-For data sets that are already ordered ascendingly, use the `ordered` function:
+For data sets that are already ordered ascendingly, use the faster `ordered` function:

 ```javascript
 var gini = require("gini");